past5/past5.github.io/about.md

 spaceship...

 ...Oh yeah, and if you are still wondering what you can find on the menu here, the main course is Software Development with a side of Agile Project Management, sprinkled with spices of personal musings.
 The posts are divided into three main sections: projects, tutorials, and articles.
-Hopefully, the latter two will be of some use to you unless you are also curious about some of my past projects.
+Hopefully, the latter two will be of some use to you, unless you are also curious about my past projects.

 #### Why Past 5?
 **Past 5** signifies the never ending professional journey of an Information Technology consultant, whose work is not constrained by regular office hours.  **Past 5** is also that bit of extra effort we